epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 In this section I will outline the different types of objects that exist in the API, and the role of each object type.

-**Important note:** Many of the object types contain fields which values are 64-bit integers.
+**Important note:** Many of the object types contain fields whose values are 64-bit integers.
 While big integers are perfectly valid JSON, the standard [EcmaScript](https://en.wikipedia.org/wiki/ECMAScript) JSON parser and serializer do not work correctly with big integers.